Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What are typical buyer closing costs for houses in Abidjan right now?

-The main closing cost categories in Abidjan include the land registry fee (publicité foncière) at around 1.2 percent, registration taxes and notary-related costs which form the largest chunk, agency commission typically around 5 percent if you use an agent, and various administrative costs for certificates and document legalization.
+The main closing cost categories for house buyers in Abidjan include the land registry fee ("publicite fonciere," around 1.2% based on the official DGID schedule), registration and notary-related taxes, agency commission (typically around 5% of the price), and various administrative fees for certificates, stamps, and document legalization.

-The single largest closing cost category for house buyers in Abidjan is usually the combination of registration taxes and notary fees, which can account for 5 to 8 percent of the purchase price depending on the transaction structure and title situation.
+The single largest closing cost category for house buyers in Abidjan is usually the combined registration taxes and notary fees, which together can represent 6% to 10% of the purchase price, making them the item most worth negotiating or at least understanding clearly before you commit.

 We cover all these costs and what are the strategies to minimize them in our property pack about Abidjan.